razoumov/publish/python.md

 ***Answer***: one possible answer is sum([x**2 for x in range(1,101)])

-**Exercise:** Write a script to build a list of words that are longer than *n* from a given list of words ['red', 'green', 'white', 'black', 'pink', 'yellow'].
+**Exercise:** Write a script to build a list of words that are shorter than *n* from a given list of words ['red', 'green', 'white', 'black', 'pink', 'yellow'].

 ***Answer***: one possible answer is